Just a short walk east from Viaduct Harbour, you'll find one of Auckland's oldest quarters, now home to it's newest retail precinct.

 At Britomart, you'll be able to wander around a 6.5 hectare mix of Edwardian buildings, modern high-rises, Victorian heritage restorations and glass facades, housing designer shops, bars, restaurants and apartments.

 Come the evenings, and Britomart transforms into a trendy hub of nightlife, with pubs, clubs and plenty of live music seven days a week.
-There's even an art gallery – Britomart Project Space – showcasing new and established New Zealand artists, located in Stanbeth House.
+There's even an art gallery showcasing new and established New Zealand artists, located in Stanbeth House.

 Atrium on Takutai is one of the most exclusive of Britomart's retail sections.
 It's a covered gallery of high-end stores and cafes, which also provides an important pedestrian link between the Britomart Transport Centre (underground train station), the Britomart Car Park and Takutai Square.

-Galway Street, Tyler Street and Quay Street make up the other perimeters of Britomart, and it's also where you'll find the City Farmer's Market every Saturday morning.
+Galway Street, Tyler Street and Quay Street make up the other perimeters of Britomart, and it's also where you'll find the weekly Market every Saturday morning between 8.00am and 2.30pm.